xiaofanliang/starter-hugo-academic/content/project/aipedagogy/index.md

 ---
-title: "Urban AI Pedagogy: Frameworks and Lessons from a Pilot Course in Urban Planning Education"
+title: "What and How Should Urban Planners Learn in the AI Era?
+Exploring Urban AI Pedagogy from a Pilot Course in Urban Planning Education"
 summary: What knowledge and skills define Urban AI?
 How should they be taught?
 And how can student learning be effectively evaluated?

 tags: